 Southern Connecticut State University has made financial literacy a priority by helping students pay for college.
 Students will learn payment plan options as well as financial aid and scholarship opportunities through one-on-one advising, presentations and resources.

 A goal is to embed responsibility by providing strategies for short- and long-term financial obligations.
 Over 100 annual workshops such as Paying for College, $mart Money Management, Financial Aid 101, Credit Talk$, Budget Talk$, Scholarship Talk$, Life After College, and Loan Repayment Talk$ provide students with tools for successful personal finance.

 More than 10220 individual financial plans have been created and aligned with academic goals for timely degree completion.

-Budget Challenge: Annually Southern students compete for prizes by estimating monthly expenses and then tracking actual bills for comparison and discussion.
+Money Challenge: Annually Southern students compete for prizes by tracking expenses of needs versus wants for review and discussion.

 Debt Letters: Nearly 4,000 federal student loan debt letters are sent annually to students promoting responsible borrowing and repayment estimations along with alternative ways to pay for college.

 Refunds and Withdrawals: Each semester thousands of students receive emails to avoid over-borrowing student loans and implications of loan repayment upon withdrawing.

 Financial Literacy Quiz: Students are quizzed on basic financial literacy compared with national figures from the Federal Reserve 2017 Report on Economic Well-Being (p.
 50).